-Wall Street set to open higher as bank stocks rise
+Financial stocks lift Wall Street after strong results

-U.S. stock index futures pointed to a higher open on Friday as a set of upbeat results from big U.S. banks and robust economic data boosted investor sentiment.
+The S&P 500 financial index .SPSY soared 1.4 percent, far outdoing the other seven major sectors that were higher.

-Shares of JPMorgan (JPM.N), Citigroup (C.N) and other big U.S. banks rose more than 1 percent in premarket trading after better-than-expected quarterly revenue reports.
+Bank of America (BAC.N) was the top influence on the S&P, while Goldman Sachs (GS.N) had a similar impact on the Dow.

-Investors are awaiting Federal Reserve Chair Janet Yellen's speech at noon in Boston, where she is likely to offer more insight into the growing sentiment among policymakers to raise interest rates relatively soon.
+Investors are also awaiting Federal Reserve Chair Janet Yellen's speech at noon in Boston, where she is likely to offer more insight into the growing sentiment among policymakers to raise interest rates relatively soon.

 Sustained growth in the labor market and improving inflation have encouraged Fed officials such as Boston Fed president Eric Rosengren, who told CNBC on Friday that the "very high" odds for a rate increase in December was appropriate.